george-pov/YTSkedy/docs/ui/routes.md

 text field list from `EventTextFieldsService`. `ShortText` fields render as single-line inputs and `LongText` fields render as multiline inputs.
 The list re-fetches its current page on load, so a newly created event appears according to the server sort order and the active page.
+Create mode can select, preview, and clear one JPEG or PNG thumbnail before save.
+If event creation succeeds and thumbnail upload fails, the event is kept and the page shows a thumbnail-specific error.

-In edit mode (`/calendar-events/:calendarEventId/edit`) the page reads the id from the route, calls `GET /api/calendar-events/{calendarEventId}` through the same shared API service, and patches the loaded local start, time zone, stored `texts` snapshot, root `canUpdate`/`canDelete` flags, and `platforms` array into page state.
+In edit mode (`/calendar-events/:calendarEventId/edit`) the page reads the id from the route, calls `GET /api/calendar-events/{calendarEventId}` through the same shared API service, and patches the loaded local start, time zone, stored `texts` snapshot, root `canUpdate`/`canDelete` flags, `thumbnail`, `canUpdateThumbnail`, and `platforms` array into page state.
 It does not call the current settings endpoint to reshape an existing event.
+The thumbnail section fetches preview bytes through the protected thumbnail API route and creates an object URL in the browser.
+It never uses the protected route directly as an image `src`.
+Replace and delete are enabled only when `canUpdateThumbnail` is true.
 The `platforms` array is rendered through `app-data-table`, showing platform type, name, and publish status from the API response.
+A row whose `thumbnailStatus` is `Failed` shows a warning that the YouTube broadcast was created but the thumbnail was not applied; the page does not add a retry button.
 Rows with `canPreviewPublishingContent: true` show a Preview action that calls
 `GET /api/calendar-events/{calendarEventId}/platforms/{platformId}/publishing-content`
 and displays the returned `Preview` or `Snapshot` title and description below